Buying a 2018 Honda CR-V, and saving $250 off of MSRP.

 Matt was a very attentive and courteous salesperson who stayed late to accommodate us for both test drives and negotiations.
-No hard sell, no annoying phone calls, no putting down the competition, he left the decision up to me by just offering useful information on the car I wanted to buy.
+No hard sell, no annoying phone calls, no putting down the competition.
+He left the decision up to me by just offering useful information on the car I wanted to buy.
 I'd completely recommend him to anyone.
-I provided the Car Cost price report at the beginning of the negotiations and after a couple of back and forths, agreed upon 2.5% over dealer cost (wholesale minus factory rebate).
+I provided the Car Cost price report at the beginning of the negotiations and after a couple of back and forths, we agreed upon 2.5% over dealer cost (wholesale minus factory rebate).

 By using the price report, I was able to get not only the wholesale price, but also the 'non-advertised' manufacturer to dealer rebate.
 A HUGE price saving overall!
 Do not buy a car without this report!
 I even saved on my membership by using CAA.

 As a side note, the Civic is also eligible for an additional $1,000 rebate.
 The spring 2008 issue of the CAA magazine has a full page ad relating to it.
 For more info go to www.ecocanada.gc.ca or call 1-800-622-6232

 Buying a 2010 Honda Pilot, and saving $2500 off of MSRP.

 This information gives you a good idea on what "ball park" to work in; it also gives you more confidence in negotiating the final cost of the vehicle

 Buying a 2009 Honda Pilot, and saving $6000 off of MSRP.

 The vehicle was chosen for functional purposes.
 Ryan at Brantford Honda was recommended by a work colleague.
 I told them I had the price report and started negotiations at 3% above dealer invoice.
 They wanted 5% and we settled at 4%.

 Buying a 2009 Honda Civic Cpe, and saving $2000 off of MSRP.